Mkobie/ReferenceNotes/python/design_patterns/README.md

 ## Checklist
-Concepts to double-check before submitting code, based on common mistakes:
+Things to double-check before submitting code, based on common mistakes:

+Concepts ("what" we're aiming for):
 - DRY: what is repeated?
 - YAGNI: what isn't being used (yet)?
+- SRP: what might cause this component to change? if >1 reasons, then the responsibility isn't single, is it.
 - Open/closed: when someone adds to this, will they modify existing code?
 - Is stuff decoupled? are different concepts/responsibilities mixed together in classes/methods?
-- Are concerns separated? what might cause this component to change? if >1 reasons, then poor separation of concerns.
-- Are things that  vary separated from what stays the same?
+- Runtime flexibility: able to change in main fn?
+- OOP: sensible reflection of real world concepts?

+Principles ("how" we'll achieve it)
-- Composition over inheritance: "has a" where possible; use "is a" only when want to reuse ALL base class functionality across derived classes (and won't want to change it, eg at runtime), and there’s a clear hierarchical relationship.
+- Composition over inheritance: "has a" where possible (composition); use "is a" (inheritance) only when want to reuse ALL base class functionality across derived classes (and won't want to change it, eg at runtime), and there’s a clear hierarchical relationship.
+  - Supports runtime flexibility & separation of concerns
+  - Note: base class is considered "fragile" if it's going to need changes that'll require changes in all its inheriting classes.
 - Interfaces over implementation: describe "what it does" (behaviour) not "how it does it" (implementation)
-- Runtime flexibility: able to change in main fn?
+  - Supports decoupling and open/closed principle
 - DI: are dependencies visible/test-friendly (constructor), temp/short-lived (method), or optional/cyclic (setter)
-- OOP: sensible reflection of real world concepts?
+  - Supports decoupling and testability
+- Are things that vary separated from what stays the same?

 ## Strategy pattern
 For encapsulating families of "stuff" separately and having them swappable at runtime without altering client code.